 - Take a Work Style Quiz, which is a brief, easy-to-complete quiz, to learn your work style and what careers might be a good fit for you.
 Or, take the longer Career Clusters Quiz to identify the top career clusters based on your interests, and find out which WCTC programs lead to occupations in those areas.
 View Career Clusters

-- For additional career assessments, attend a workshop such as Kick Start Your Career.
+- For additional career assessments, attend the Career Exploration workshop.
 Workshop Schedule

 - Review Programs and Courses offered at WCTC to learn which programs match your quiz results.